The Devil’s In Love (1933)

 An ill timed comment about seeing the Major dead seals Jory’s fate when someone plants a poison liquid in the wrong bottle just in time for Jory to administer a medicine to the company commander leading to his death.
 Cut to a military court where Jory is on trial for his life.
 No one in the company believes that the caring Jory could have committed such an act and when David Manners is on the stand, he makes it clear.
 Unfortunately for Jory, J. Carrol Naish testifies that he did in fact hear Jory make the ill timed comment giving the military all they need to pass judgement on Jory.
 Guilty as charged and sentenced to death.

 It’s during the courtroom scene that my main reason for watching this Wilhelm (William) Dieterle occurs.
 An unbilled Bela Lugosi is cast as the prosecutor.
 With medals proudly displayed across the chest of his uniform and hiding behind a bushy mustache, Bela does just fine as he seeks the truth and casts a guilty pallor over Jory’s chances of being freed from the charge of murder.
 The fact that Bela is unbilled here is really quite surprising.
 He’d already played his iconic role and one would think that his name would add value in the credits listing…… and Bela Lugosi.
-While many of us film buffs are fully aware of the many actors in this piece, I think it’s not unreasonable to point out that Bela might be the only actor within this black and white adventure from Fox that has a name that still may be recognized today by the general public.
+While many of us film buffs are fully aware of the many actors in this piece, I think it’s not unreasonable to point out that Bela might be the only actor within this black and white adventure from Fox who’s name may still be recognized today by the general public.

 Back to the story.
 Manners helps Jory escape the hangman which brings the plot to Jory working at a mission and keeping a low profile.
 When the ministers niece played by Miss Young arrives, a romance is sure to blossom.
 The problem of Jory’s past is sure to rear it’s head.
 His past and the fact that Young has already given her heart to another who just happens to be…… sorry.
 No spoilers allowed.